thinhdanggroup/thinhdanggroup.github.io/_posts/2023-12-01-litellm-proxy.md

 Throughout this blog, we will explore how LiteLLM Proxy can handle cross-cutting concerns in LLM applications.
 We will delve into understanding the functions of LiteLLM Proxy, such as handling requests for multiple LLM models, providing a consistent input/output format, error handling, logging, token usage & spend tracking, and streaming & async support.
 We will also provide examples of how to use LiteLLM Proxy in different scenarios, such as making /chat/completions requests for different models.

 Furthermore, we will guide you on how to set up LiteLLM Proxy locally and deploy it.
-We will explain how to run LiteLLM Proxy with Docker compose.
+We will explain how to run LiteLLM Proxy with Docker.
 Lastly, we will discuss how LiteLLM Proxy can handle cross-cutting concerns like logging, error handling, and consistent input/output format.
 We will provide examples of how these cross-cutting concerns are handled in LiteLLM Proxy.

 Stay with us as we embark on this journey to explore the capabilities of LiteLLM Proxy and how it can be a game-changer in your LLM applications.